Listen Live

 Once complete, Blizzard Mountain Place will include 31 one, two and three-bedroom units, a meeting space for tenants on the main floor and outdoor amenities, including a shared food garden space and a play area for children.

 “We are thrilled to be working closely with the Village of Fruitvale to create new units of affordable housing for families, seniors and adults with diverse abilities.
 It represents an early step in developing housing and other amenities on the grounds of the former Beaver Valley Middle School.
-It is an excellent location for much-needed housing, with easy access to the elementary school, the recently opened childcare centre, playing fields and downtown commercial services.” said Jan.
+It is an excellent location for much-needed housing, with easy access to the elementary school, the recently opened childcare centre, playing fields and downtown commercial services,” said Morton.

 The project is moving forward both on time and on budget, and the board were able to tour the facility.